chao-yi-wu/chao-yi-wu.github.io/_posts/co-I dry blood spot.md

 ---
-title: 'NIH K01 Award to study the heterogeneity of Alzheimer Disease and Related Dementias'
+title: 'New NIH R21 grant to study the feasibility of dried blood spot testing in Alzheimer’s research'
-date: 2025-06-15
+date: 2024-09-15
 ---

 ------

-Dr. Chao-Yi Wu has received a $646,000 research award from the National Institute on Aging to develop a new system that combines different types of health data, including plasma and digital biomarkers, collected over many years.
-Using advanced machine learning, this work aims to better understand why Alzheimer’s and related dementias affect people so differently, helping to create more personalized care for each individual.
+Exciting news!
+Dr. Chao-Yi Wu is a co-investigator on a newly awarded R21 grant from the National Institute on Aging.
+This project will explore the technical variability and feasibility of using dried blood spot samples to measure key Alzheimer's disease biomarkers, including pTau217, GFAP, and NfL.
+Congratulations to Dr. Wu and the research team!